Combining clustering of variables and feature selection using random forests: Description of the methodology

-for each impure terminal node, randomly choose a subset of {\tt mtry} variables among the $p$ variables without replacement, seek the best split of the node only among splits involving the selected variables, and split the node into two children nodes according to the best split (see details below). \end{itemize}
+\begin{itemize} \item Initialize the tree by putting all observations of the bootstrap sample in the root node. \item {\it While it exists an impure node among current terminal nodes}, for each impure terminal node, randomly choose a subset of {\tt mtry} variables among the $p$ variables without replacement, seek the best split of the node only among splits involving the selected variables, and split the node into two children nodes according to the best split (see details below). \end{itemize}

-\item {\bf Tree prediction.}
+\item {\sc Tree prediction.}

 Let $X$ go down the tree and note the leaf it falls into.
 Return $\hat{h}_l(X)$, the class label of the observations of the learning set belonging to this leaf. \end{itemize}